Bozeman Real Estate Seller Tips

-- Have carpets shampooed, change sheets and towels; clean toilets, sinks, tubs, and showers; change toilet seats, address squeaky door hinges; clean and repair anything you would want clean and in good working order if you were moving into your house.
+- Have carpets shampooed, change sheets and towels; clean toilets, sinks, tubs, and showers; change toilet seats, address squeaky door hinges; clean and repair anything you would want clean and in good working order if you were moving into this house.

 Providing Easy Access For Showings

 Accessibility is a major key to profitability.
 The most constraining showings are those that either require an appointment or an agent be present; the least restrictive is placing a lock box for agents to come and go with permission.
 Be aware that a real estate agent’s availability, your schedule, even the time-frame for the sale, can limit or change showing availability for all parties.

 Prior to a showing, turn on lights–inside and out–open doors, curtains, shades, and drapes.

 The more accessible your Bozeman home is, the better the odds a person will be willing to pay your asking price.